ThePooN/bancho.js/README.md

 # Disclaimer

+Before running a bot on your osu! account, please read the [Bot account wiki page](https://osu.ppy.sh/wiki/en/Bot_account).
+It details conditions under which you can run a bot on your account and eventually getting a dedicated account for it.

-Running an IRC bot on your osu! account for development purposes is fine, however once it enters production, it is advised to [contact the osu! staff](mailto:contact@ppy.sh) to detail the purpose of your bot and get authorization.
-Keep in mind you aren't allowed to create a dedicated osu! account to your bot neither. **Any attempt to do so without authorization from the staff will be considered multi-accounting, which is against the osu!
-Terms of Use.**
+**Please do NOT create an account dedicated to your bot without allowance.
+This will be considered multi-accounting, which is against the osu!
+Terms of Use and may lead to sanctions on your account.**

-Also, if the osu! staff gave you their agreement, you may be eligible to higher (and known!) rate limits dedicated to chat bots.
-See [the client options documentation](https://bancho.js.org/global.html#BanchoClientOptions__anchor) for details on how to use them with the library.
-osu! accounts by default have undisclosed rate limits.
-Therefore, this library uses by default limits that are somewhat tested on user accounts but there's no guarantee provided.
-The test suite should always run fine though.
+The library uses sane rate limits for normal user accounts by default.

 # Getting Started

 First, install the library: `npm i bancho.js`.
-The optional `weak-value-map` dependency is also highly recommended, as the various caches in place do never get cleaned otherwise.
-It is marked as optional since it is a native dependency (they can be tough to set up in some environments).
-For development purposes, it is not necessary to bother with that.

 Let's get straight into it with a working example.
 This will print all your incoming PMs to the console:
 ```javascript